Distributed Medical Image Processing with MONAI on Snowflake

 Conclusion and Resources

 Congratulations!
-You have successfully built a distributed medical image registration pipeline using MONAI on Snowflake.
+You have successfully built a medical image registration pipeline using MONAI on Snowflake.

 What You Learned

-- How to configure Snowflake Container Runtime with GPU compute pools
+- How to configure Snowflake GPU compute pools for deep learning workloads

 - How to use MONAI for medical image processing tasks

-- How to leverage Ray for distributed training and inference
+- How to leverage Snowflake ML Jobs for GPU-accelerated training

-- How to manage ML models with Snowflake Model Registry
+- How to log PyTorch/MONAI models natively to Snowflake Model Registry

 Related Resources